brianirungu224-sys/Programming-languages-overview-/README.md

 ![JavaScript logo](https://upload.wikimedia.org/wikipedia/commons/d/dc/Javascript-shield.png)

 JavaScript is a high-level, dynamic programming language that serves as the scripting backbone for modern web interaction.
 While HTML establishes the structure of a webpage and CSS handles the visual styling, JavaScript adds behavior and intelligence.
-It allows websites to respond to user actions, calculate data inputs, and update page content dynamically in real-time without requiring a full page reload.
+It allows websites to respond to user actions, calculate data inputs, using event listeners, and update page content dynamically in real-time without requiring a full page reload.

 ### How it is used today
 1. **Client-Side Web Development:** Powering interactive features like drop-down menus, modal windows, form validations, and complex animations directly in the user's browser.